What are the specific aims of supervised physical therapy for rotator cuff tendinopathy?

 (Put another way, what would you tell a patient who asks, “you are just sending me for some exercises – why can I not just do them at home?”)

-The goal of physical therapy in treating all musculoskeletal conditions (rotator cuff tendinopathy included**) is, in general, to limit symptoms and restore function.
+The goal of physical therapy in treating all musculoskeletal conditions (rotator cuff tendinopathy and bursitis included included) is, in general, to strengthen the surrounding muscles, decrease inflammation, and restore function.

-A good strengthening program for the subscapularis, infraspinatus, and teres minor can be devised by the physical therapist.
+For many patients, a good strengthening program requires instruction on proper technique.
 For example, the subscapularis can be isolated and strengthened with internal shoulder rotation exercises, optimally with the arm held closely at the side (Figure 2).
 Attention to technique and feedback from the physical therapist is the major benefit of supervised therapy.
-(If the arm is not held closely at the side, the pectoralis muscle will do too much of the work of internal rotation.)
+If the arm is not held closely at the side, for example, the pectoralis muscle will do too much of the work of internal rotation.

 A therapist may also apply passive modalities (ice, heat, and massage), monitor progress, provide encouragement, and confirm the diagnosis.